Spruill Conservation Farm

 WORKING

-Today, the farm continues to grow corn, soybeans, and other vegetables while implementing sustainable practices designed to conserve soil and water, maintain soil and water quality, and avoid erosion, soil contamination, and water pollution.
-These methods help preserve the rich soils and protect the surrounding ecosystems, including the Albemarle Sound and adjacent cypress-gum swamps.
+Today, the farm continues to grow various crops such as corn, soybeans, and other vegetables, while implementing sustainable practices.
+These practices are designed to conserve soil and water, maintain soil and water quality, and avoid erosion, soil contamination, and water pollution.
+Implementing sustainable agriculture methods help preserve the rich soils and protect the surrounding ecosystems.

 Working Farmland